11 Common Pieces of Retirement Advice That Too Many People Ignore

 It's not wise to make investments and then forget about them until you retire.
 Monitoring your assets is necessary to ensure that they're working for you rather than against you.

-Assessing your portfolio for risks and performance at least once a year will help you make better decisions about your investments.
+Assessing your portfolio for risks and performance at least once a year will help you make better investment decisions.

 This is another good reason to work with a financial advisor.
-They can help you evaluate your portfolio when the market changes and whenever they feel that it's in your best interest.
+They can help you evaluate your portfolio when the market changes and when they feel it's in your best interest.

 Avoid early withdrawals